aless80/Zero-Waste-Locator/README.md

 ## Installation

 #### node, npm, mongoDB, Angular
 Install node, npm, mongoDB, Angular CLI, and see the standard [generated README](#Generated-README) below.
-Install the node and Angular dependencies with:
+Install the Angular and Node.js dependencies with:

 ```
 npm install
-ng build
+cd backend
+npm install
 ```

 For deploying the front end check the [Build](#Build) section below and the Angular [deployment documentation](https://angular.io/guide/deployment)